joehannes-jobs-zz/webtrekk/literature/components.md

 ## Customers Table

 The customers table is an _bootstrap_ table and receives it's data via input binding.
-It has some action buttons, that actually are _angular-ui-bootstrap_ components and it does some sorting.
+It has some action buttons, that actually are (_bootstrap-ified_) components and it does some sorting.
 There's really no big issue :)

 ```js